Hongyang-Du/VideoGPA/README.md

 # Quick Inference Scripts 🚀

 This directory contains simplified command-line scripts for generating videos using **CogVideoX** models.
-These scripts are designed for quick testing and allow you to run inference directly from the terminal without preparing complex JSON configuration files.
+These scripts are designed for quick testing and allow you to run inference directly from the terminal without preparing JSON configuration files.

 Both scripts support loading **LoRA adapters** for customized generation.